codersclub/DRKB/database/sybase/tsql/packages/index.md

 begin

-print \"You must give a user name\"
+print "You must give a user name"

 return